fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.KeyVault/v1.1.11/Set-AzureRmKeyVaultAccessPolicy.md

 This command grants permissions for an application for a key vault named Contoso03Vault.
 The *ServicePrincipalName* parameter specifies the application.
-The application must be registered in your azure_2 Active Directory.
+The application must be registered in your Azure Active Directory.
 The value of the *ServicePrincipalName* parameter must be either the service principal name of the application or the application ID GUID.
 This example specifies the service principal name http://payroll.contoso.com, and the command grants the application permissions to read and write secrets.